Fayum (fossil deposit): Mammals

 The superorder of the Euarchontoglires is extremely diverse and accounts for more than 50% of the finds in the Gebel-Qatrani Formation alone.
 The rodents make up the greater part of this.
-Here again, the porcupine relatives dominate, characterized by the hystricognathic lower jaw.
+Here again, the porcupine relatives dominate, characterized by the hystricognathous lower jaw.
 The rodent group combines extensive skull and dentition material.
 Phiomys was already defined on a lower jaw at the beginning of the 20th century and has been documented many times.
 Closer relatives include Protophiomys, Acritophiomys and Talahphiomys, but also Qatranimys, Waslamys or Gaudeamus.
 As for the porcupines, all the forms mentioned are mostly extinct lineages.
 However, Birkamys and Mubhammys could belong in the evolutionary lineage of reed rats, as well as Monamys.
 Another special group can be found in the spiny-tailed squirrel relatives, which so far only occur in the lower sections of the Qasr-el-Sagha Formation.
 They can only show little skull and tooth material, proven genera are Shazurus and Kabirmys.
 The former is relatively small, but resembles the true thorn-tailed squirrel in its tooth structure.
 The latter represents the largest known form of the spiny-tailed squirrel relatives of the Paleogene.